JECan/rshell/README.md

 * A semicolon followed by a valid command executes `ie. jcand003@hammer$ ;pwd`

-* The or connector does function not  correctly if the first arguement and second arguement are true.

 * Valid arguements but connected by a ;; passes such as```ls;; ls```.